 Golang plugins

-Saturday, 18 December 2021
+December 21, 2021

-While working on my static site generator I stumbled upon the following one-man requirement:
+While working on my static site generator, I stumbled upon the following one-man requirement:

 Dynamically-linked libraries